tuobangli/Talk/README.md

-sent email to Michael Yartsev
+sent email to Randy Schekman